jphein/anyka3918-gc1084-camera/README.md

 echo "1" > /sys/user-gpio/WHITE_LED
 echo "1" > /sys/user-gpio/IR_LED
 ```
+the IR LEDs are automaticly controlled by a photoresistor?

 ## Sound from the builtin speaker in the camera
 I haven't yet figured out how to use the speaker.